St. Matthew Baptist Church

 MARCH 2017: St. Mattew Baptist Church Hosted its first Religious Tolerance Symposium in partnership with the University of Bridgeport.
 Panelist included: Rev. Cass Shaw, President and CEO of The Council of Churches of Greater Bridgeport; Rev. Dr. Lindsay Curtis, President of Connecticut State Missionary Baptist Convention and Senior Pastor of Grace Baptist Church (Norwalk); Father Reginald Norman, Priest at Our Lady of Fatima Roman Catholic Church; Dr. Ahmed Ebrahim, Bridgeport Islamic Center; and Rabbi Michael Farbman, Temple Emanuel of Greater New Haven.

-AUGUST 2018: St. Matthew Baptist Church in partnership with its home church, Friendship Baptist Church of Stratford, hosted "A Journey's to the Potter House" presentation of Jeremiah 18, by Rev. Dr. Michael Ferris.
+AUGUST 2018: St. Matthew Baptist Church in partnership with our home church, Friendship Baptist Church of Stratford, hosted "A Journey's to the Potter House" presentation of Jeremiah 18, by Rev. Dr. Michael Ferris.
 This event was attended by community and faith leaders.

 JANUARY 2020: After being a "church without walls," St. Matthew Baptist Church relaunched its worship services at 126 Washington Avenue, sharing space at the historical First Baptist Church of Bridgeport.